It is against the law to own, sell, abandon, give away or breed the following types of dogs:

 Your dog will then either be:

-You’re not allowed to visit your dog while you wait for the court decision.
-You should direct all enquires about your dog to the police, we will not be able to help you.
+You're not allowed to visit your dog while you wait for the court decision.
+You should contact the police to enquire about your dog, we will not be able to help you.